 During the investigation

-Investigations can take a long time and some crimes are never solved.
-Find out how long the average criminal case takes.
+Investigations can take a long time and some crimes are unfortunately never solved.

 The outcome of the investigation

 The police will let you know within 5 working days of the suspect being:

 - released on bail